jozzzzep/KeyBinder/README.md

   - **InputCheckingBeginContinuous (Action**<**KeyCode**> **methodToActive)**
   Enter a method with one parameter of type KeyCode as a parameter.
-  Checks for the next pressed key, then calls the method you entered each time the user press a key until you cancel the input checking.
+  Checks for the next pressed key, then calls the method you entered each time the user press a key until you stop the input checking.
+  See below

   - **InputCheckingStop ()**
   Resets and turns off input checking.